kyleshu/dRAID/README.md

 - The main implementation of dRAID.
 - CloudLab testbed setup scripts.
 - FIO experiment scripts (Sec 9.2-9.5), which get the main results of the paper.
-- Application experiment scripts (Sec 9.6).
+- YCSB experiment scripts (Sec 9.6).

 ## CloudLab Testbed Setup

 Please see `setup/README.md` for more details.

+## Compilation and Basic Test

+Please see `dRAID/README.md` for more details.

 ## FIO Experiments

 Please see `FIO/README.md` for more details.

-## Application Experiments
+## YCSB Experiments

-Please see `application/README.md` for more details.
+Please see `YCSB/README.md` for more details.